bcomnes/node-handbook/README.md

 ![thanks http://substack.net/art](img/max.gif)

-the-art-of-node gives a thorough explanation of how node works, how to write node flavored javascript, callbacks and async programming, writing and using modules and how to best be apart of the node community.
+the-art-of-node gives a thorough explanation of how node works, how to write node flavored javascript, callbacks and async programming, writing and using modules and how to be apart of the node/js community and do your best.
 Its full of insight and clear reasoning, but when you are new to js and/or node, all of the subtleties can fly by pretty quickly.
 It's a short and easily digestible read, that you should probably read through a few times.

 ### [Node.js in Action](http://www.manning.com/cantelon/)